 On top of that, the resulting composites are highly recyclable, which is an added plus for Mother Nature.

 This is mainly because they are made using thermoset polymers such as polyester and vinyl ester.
-Hence you can be sure they'll be serving you for the longest time possible even when exposed to harsh weather conditions.
+Hence, you can be sure they'll be serving you for the longest time possible, even when exposed to harsh weather conditions.

-On top of being highly durable, pultruded products weigh 30% less than aluminum and 80% less than steel.
+In addition to being highly durable, pultruded products weigh 30% less than aluminum and 80% less than steel.
 They are, therefore, a great alternative.

 If you're a believer in going green and sustainable products, then pultruded products are a perfect fit for you.